 Additionally, if the word is repeatedly used in the New Testament, you can use a concordance or computer search tool to find out all the places it is used.
 This will teach you what it means from multiply different contexts.

-This second way of researching the meaning is often overlooked, but it is potentially more powerful, because it is the way you learned your first, best, and strongest language, not in a college or seminary, but when you were 2 years old, identifying and associating words in contexts to learn the meanings.
+This second way of researching the meaning is often overlooked, but it is potentially more powerful, because it is the way you learned your first, best, and strongest language, not in a college or seminary, but when you were two years old, identifying and associating words in contexts to learn the meanings.

 The next thing is the grammar, which consists of the rules about how a series of words are put together to convey a collective thought.
 This is systematic and fairly mechanical.